aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/_index.md

 weight: 10
 url: /net/getting-started/
 ---
-This article introduces the basic concepts and features of ***Aspose.BarCode for .NET***.
-Here you can learn about its features, available barcode and QR code types, functionality, supported input and output formats, installation process, and other key aspects.
-New users are invited to use this page as a starting point to get familiar with ***Aspose.BarCode for .NET*** and its technical requirements.
+This article introduces the basic concepts of ***Aspose.BarCode for .NET***.
+Here you can learn about its features, supported barcode and QR code types, functionality, available input and output formats, installation process, and other key aspects.
+New users can refer to this page as a starting point to get familiar with ***Aspose.BarCode for .NET*** and its technical requirements.

 For specific information about ***Aspose.BarCode for .NET***, see the following sections:
 - [Product Overview](/barcode/net/product-overview/)  – describes the product and its purpose, functionality, key advantages, barcode types, and compatibility.